 Does God exist?
 Do we have souls?
 Is there an afterlife?
 Is it acceptable to help someone to die if it ends their pain?
 This course examines these ideas and other religious, philosophical, ethical issues and debates as well as asking what the great philosophers and religious thinkers had to say about them.
 It will also give the opportunity of exploring the main teachings of the world religion of Buddhism.

-- • At least a grade 6/B in one other written GCSE subject e.g. History, Geography, Humanities, English Literature, Business, Media Studies, Religious Studies (full course)
+5/C in English Language; at least a grade 6/B in one other written GCSE subject e.g. History, Geography, Humanities, English Literature, Business, Media Studies, Religious Studies (full course).

 There are three main areas of study: Buddhism, Philosophy of Religion and Ethics.